-Unless otherwise specified by the instructor on the syllabus or communicated via University e-mail, the following statements govern the appropriate use of hand-held and wireless technologies in courses offered at the University.
+Unless otherwise specified by the instructor on the syllabus or communicated via University email, the following statements govern the appropriate use of hand-held and wireless technologies in courses offered at the University.

-- 1. Students may not use cell phones, pagers, PDAs, or similar communication devices during scheduled course meetings (including class time, laboratories, quizzes, exams, review sessions, individual instruction, or similar activities) in the University.
-Such devices must be silenced or turned off.
+- 1. Students may not use cell phones, tablet computers, laptop computers or similar communication devices during scheduled course meetings (including class time, laboratories, quizzes, exams, review sessions, individual instruction, or similar activities) in the University.
+By default such devices must be turned off.
 Communication by electronic devices, including but not limited to instant messaging, text messaging, web surfing, and telephoning during class, is strictly prohibited unless expressly designated as part of the learning activities.
 Electronic audio or video recording of the classroom environment is prohibited unless permission is given by the instructor prior to recording. - 2.
-Laptops (or any wireless computers or similar electronic devices) may only be used for note-taking or other specified course activities with the instructor's permission.
+Only with the instructor's explicit permission may laptops or tablet computers (e.g.: iPads, Android devices or similar electronic devices) be turned on.
+Even then the devices should have the sound turned off and vibrate mode also turned off.
+These devices may only be used for note-taking or other specified course activities with the instructor's permission.
 Students using these devices for note-taking must turn off the wireless function (unless it is required for the note-taking or document viewing application in use) and close all applications/windows other than the appropriate document or application unless the instructor specifically permits otherwise.
 Students must avoid non-course-related activities such as checking e-mail or social networking sites, web-surfing, or playing games because these diminish their-and their classmates'-engagement with instructional activities. - 3.
 Unauthorized use of electronic communication or wireless devices during quizzes, examinations, or other graded activities will be subject to disciplinary action under the provisions of the honor code.
 In certain circumstances (exams, laboratories, presentations, etc.), students may be temporarily required to deposit cell phones, laptops, or other electronic devices with the instructor or lab supervisor for the duration of the specific class or activity. - 4.
-A course instructor, administrator, or staff member may prohibit activities that violate laws and/or University policies, such as those related to intellectual property rights or copyright, eavesdropping, or sexual harassment.
-(Examples of such activities might include using a camera phone to videotape performances or taking inappropriate photos without the subject's knowledge or permission.) - 5.
-Students who require access to hand-held or wireless technology as assistive measures for documented disabilities may use them according to provisions in the student's letter of accommodation.
+A course instructor, administrator, or staff member may prohibit activities that violate laws and/or University policies, such as those related to intellectual property rights or

-- 6. Where personal emergency or family care responsibilities require access to electronic communication devices, arrangements must be made in advance with the instructor.
+- copyright, eavesdropping, or sexual harassment.
+(Examples of such activities might include using a camera phone to videotape performances or taking inappropriate photos without the subject's knowledge or permission.) - Students who require access to hand-held or wireless technology as assistive measures for documented disabilities may use them according to provisions in the student's letter of accommodation. - 6.
+Where personal emergency or family care responsibilities require access to electronic communication devices, arrangements must be made in advance with the instructor.
 The instructor will decide if such access is appropriate; students may appeal these decisions according to the provisions of Sec.
 2.6.9.1. - 7.
 Other exceptions to this policy may be granted at the discretion of the instructor.